A Trupanion blog

-Whether you are a seasoned cat owner or first-time kitten owner, your cat’s health and safety is a top priority as part of being a responsible pet owner.
+Whether you are a seasoned cat owner or first-time kitten owner, your cat’s health and safety are a top priority as part of being a responsible pet owner.

 We sat down with Trupanion veterinarian, Dr. Caroline Wilde, to discuss the effects of weed on cats and best practices to help keep your furry friend safe, happy, and healthy.

 The effects of weed on cats: what every pet owner should know

 What can happen to your cat if they ingest weed